cartant/blog/content/how-to-use-refcount/index.md

 ---
 title: "RxJS: How to Use refCount"
-description: An in-depth look at the refCount method
+description: An in-depth look at the refCount operator
 date: "2017-09-03T11:23:11.086Z"
 categories: []
 keywords: []